fairlearn/fairlearn/TERMINOLOGY.md

 ## Fairness of AI systems

 AI systems can behave unfairly for a variety of reasons.
-Sometimes it is because of societal biases reflected in the training data and in the decisions made during the development and deployment of these systems.
-In other cases, AI systems behave unfairly not because of societal biases, but because of characteristics of the data (e.g., too few data points about some group of people) or characteristics of the systems themselves.
-Because it can be hard to distinguish between these reasons (and these reasons are not mutually exclusive and often exacerbate one another), we define whether an AI system is behaving unfairly in terms of its impact on people – i.e., in terms of harms – and not in terms of specific causes, such as societal biases, or in terms of intent, such as prejudice.
+Sometimes societal biases are reflected in the training data and in the decisions made during the development and deployment of these systems.
+In other cases, AI systems behave unfairly because of characteristics of the data (e.g., too few data points about some group of people) or characteristics of the systems themselves.
+It can be hard to distinguish between these reasons, especially since they are not mutually exclusive and often exacerbate one another.
+Therefore we define whether an AI system is behaving unfairly in terms of its impact on people – i.e., in terms of harms – and not in terms of specific causes, such as societal biases, or in terms of intent, such as prejudice.

 **Usage of the word _bias_.** Since we define fairness in terms of harms rather than specific causes (such as societal biases), we avoid the usage of the words _bias_ or _debiasing_ in describing the functionality of fairlearn.